nikita-moor/latin-dictionary/SmithHall1871/README.md

 **English-Latin** dictionary of Smith & Hall (1871). _Draft version._

 Another digital edition of this dictionary was made by [Johan Winge](https://github.com/Alatius), his version is available on-line on the [web-site Latinitium][1].
-As of the current date (2019-03-11) it can be more correct and reliable.
+As of the current date (2019-03-11) it may be more correct.

 ## Exemplum